 2:25pm PT by Ashley Cullins

-A hearing on the summary judgment motion is set for Dec.
-19.
+A hearing is currently set for May 3.